pcabrales/journey-mapper/README.md

 - Pass `--video path/to/file.mp4` to export an MP4 where the camera glides from one stop to the next.
 - The camera automatically adjusts its zoom: long-haul hops stay wide, while nearby stops get close-up sweeps so you can see the detail.
-- Use `--fps` to control playback smoothness and `--linger` (seconds) to decide how long the camera pauses at each destination.
+- Use `--linger` (seconds) to decide how long the camera pauses at each destination.
-- Pick the recording basemap with `--video-map-style`: `auto` (default), `styled`, or `satellite`.
-This lets you force the styled globe to avoid Mapbox warnings in network-restricted environments.
-- Video rendering requires Kaleido (for Plotly image export) and ImageIO with ffmpeg support.
-The provided `requirements.txt` includes both `kaleido` and `imageio-ffmpeg`.
-- If Mapbox tiles are unreachable while recording (e.g., offline rendering), the script automatically falls back to the styled globe for video frames so the export still succeeds.

 If no satellite token is available, the video still renders using the stylized globe, orbiting and zooming appropriately between nearby locations.

-## Styling choices

-- Projection defaults to an orthographic globe centered on the journey when the styled map is in use.
-- Numbered, color-rich markers make the travel order obvious.
-- Hover the markers to see extra context pulled from optional columns.
-- For the satellite view, the route is rendered with neon lines and warm markers to pop against real imagery.

 You can switch to a different projection with `--projection natural earth` (other supported options: `equirectangular`, `mercator`).
 Width and height may also be tuned with `--width` and `--height`.